-The perpetrator of the bullying should also be helped where possible by pointing out why their actions are wrong and how they can stop bullying.
-School personnel will endeavour to encourage the perpetrator to think about their behaviour and to take responsibility for their actions.
-It should also be recognised, however, that some bullies themselves need help and support.
+Any child found bullying should also be helped where possible by pointing out why their actions are wrong and how they can stop bullying.
+School personnel will endeavour to encourage the child to think about their behaviour and to take responsibility for their actions.
+However, it should also be recognised that some bullies themselves need help and support.
 It is the school's responsibility to ensure that they receive appropriate support and it may be necessary to involve professional agencies to assist with this.